 § 2214.
 Trust and escrow accounts

-(a) Every real estate broker, within five banking days, shall deposit in a trust or escrow account in a bank or other financial institution licensed to do business in this state all earnest money and contract deposits held by him or her as a real estate broker in which the clients or other persons with whom the broker is dealing have an interest.
+(a) Every real estate broker, within five banking days, shall deposit in a trust or escrow account in a bank or other financial institution licensed to do business in this State all earnest money and contract deposits held by him or her as a real estate broker in which the clients or other persons with whom the broker is dealing have an interest.
 Trust and escrow accounts shall be maintained separate and apart from a broker's individual or office account.
-The broker shall maintain at the broker's usual place of business, books, records, contracts, and other documents pertinent to or relating to the trust or escrow account and moneys therein, which shall be open for inspection by the commission and its duly authorized agents at the broker's usual place of business during regular business hours.
-The broker shall notify the commission, within 10 days after opening any trust or escrow account, of the bank or other financial institution in which the account is located.
+The broker shall maintain at the broker's usual place of business, books, records, contracts, and other documents pertinent to or relating to the trust or escrow account and monies therein, which shall be open for inspection by the Commission and its duly authorized agents at the broker's usual place of business during regular business hours.
+The broker shall notify the Commission, within 10 days after opening any trust or escrow account, of the bank or other financial institution in which the account is located.